Overview

 Term 1

-Design Studio 1: Conditions: This unit consists of an introduction to the programme’s design-led, and site-based pedagogical model.
+Conditions consists of an introduction to the programme’s design-led, and site-based pedagogical model.
 It familiarises you with design-based research methodologies, and collaborative forms of knowledge production.
 The unit will require you to work in partnership with non-academic urban actors and organisations to speculate on the realisation of change in the city.

-Seminar 1: Positions: The Seminar unit will aim to help you to situate city design in relation to the collective knowledges, perspectives and experiences of those in the frontlines of urban change.
+The Seminar unit will aim to help you to situate city design in relation to the collective knowledges, perspectives and experiences of those in the frontlines of urban change.

 Term 2

-Design Studio 2: Propositions In Studio unit 2 ‘Propositions’, you will develop a series of spatial interventions with the objective of developing innovative forms of social organisation for their studied sites.
 Working in groups, you are required to develop a set of spatial propositions for design intervention in your site of study.
 This will require a clear hierarchy of ideas and approaches, in response to potentially changing conditions.
-A core element in this unit is the exploration of digital tool to speculate on forms of social innovation.
-The unit requires as well as the understanding of potential externalities such as conflicts between stakeholders or changes in the material, political and economic conditions that structure the project.
+A core element in this unit is the exploration of digital tools to speculate on forms of social innovation.
+The unit requires an understanding of potential externalities such as conflicts between stakeholders or changes in the material, political and economic conditions that structure the project.

-You will be asked to consult local specialists, NGO’s, planning authorities or private developers or others currently operating in the context of their project.
+You will be asked to consult local specialists, NGOs, planning authorities or private developers or others currently operating in the context of their project.
 You will be asked to critically explore modes of digital representation and communication in relation to the different forums where their project might be presented.
 The submission will take the form of a design brief including proposed design stakeholders and methods.

-Seminar 2: Transformations Seminar unit 2 deepens your understanding of contemporary urban transformation theories and principles.
+Seminar unit 2 deepens your understanding of contemporary urban transformation theories and principles.

 Term 3